Scope note: This cheatsheet reflects observed behavior in ChatGPT models. It does not generalize to all LLMs.

 |---|---|---|

-- Manual Thinking requests → counted toward the 200/week.
+- Manual Thinking requests → counted toward weekly limits.

-- Automatic “think harder” escalation by GPT-5 → not counted.
+- Automatic internal escalation → typically not counted.

-- Responses are noticeably slower (often several seconds even for short answers).
+- Noticeably slower responses, even for short prompts.

 “You are acting as a senior [language/framework] engineer.
 Task: [clear outcome].
 Context: [repo summary / constraints / runtime / env].
 Inputs: [code snippets, error logs, benchmarks].
 Requirements: [functional + non-functional].
-Deliverables: [plan, patch, tests, risks, alternatives].
-Evaluate edge cases, trade-offs, and failure modes before proposing code.”
+Deliverables: [analysis, plan, patch, tests, risks, alternatives].
+Evaluate invariants, edge cases, trade-offs, and failure modes before proposing code.”

-Why it helps: multiple linked tasks + constraints + evaluation criteria tends to trigger auto-escalation.
+Why it helps: linked constraints + evaluation criteria tend to trigger internal depth.

 Template

-“Given this failing behavior [symptoms/logs], infer likely root causes ranked by probability.
+“Given this failing behavior [symptoms/logs], rank likely root causes by probability.
 Produce a minimal reproducible example in [language/tooling].
-For each suspected cause, show a quick experiment to falsify it, then propose the smallest patch and the regression test.”
+For each cause, show a falsification experiment, then propose the smallest patch and a regression test.”

-Signals that trigger depth: ranking, falsification plan, MRE, patch + test pair.
+Signals that correlate with depth: ranking, falsification, MRE, patch + test pairing.

 Template